scottgallant/xaprb-src/content/blog/2015/08/08/innodb-book-outline.md

   - Databases
 date: 2015-08-08T17:24:37-04:00
 title: "An Outline for a Book on InnoDB"
+description: "This would have been epic.
+Epic.
+EPIC.
+But it never happened."
 ---

 Years ago I pursued my interest in InnoDB's architecture and design, and became impressed with its sophistication.
 Another way to say it is that [InnoDB is complicated, as are all MVCC databases](/blog/2014/12/08/eventual-consistency-simpler-than-mvcc/).
 However, InnoDB manages to hide the bulk of its complexity entirely from most users.